yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 As a **real** haskeller, I find this situation unbearable!

 After all, we must *avoid success at all cost*.
-And I'll help SPJ achieve this goal.
+And I'll help SPJ achieve this honorable goal.

 </div>